 If you choose to end a toxic relationship, be realistic; it’s not going to be easy… and it’s going to hurt.
 A lot.
 You may love this person a great deal (and maybe you’ve long held on to the hope they’d change).
 Go into it with low (or no) expectations.
 When things feel unbearable, remember that the easy things in life matter little; the difficult stuff is what leads to personal growth, success, and resilience.

-In closing, I’m sure there are multitudes of reasons people have for staying in toxic relationships; this post is by no means comprehensive.
+In closing, I’m sure there are multitudes of reasons people have for staying in unhealthy relationships and keeping toxic people in their lives; this post is by no means comprehensive.
 I’m also certain, whatever the reason, it seems justifiable to them.
 People don’t choose toxicity without some sort of justification (if not for others, than at least for themselves).
 Unfortunately, rationalizations don’t offer protection from harm.
 No matter the reason for remaining in a toxic relationship, it’s not worth the cost.

-What are other reasons people have for staying in a toxic relationship?
+What are some other reasons people keep toxic people in their lives?
 Why is letting go so hard?
 Share your thoughts in a comment!